shi-rudo/awesome-stock-trading/contributing.md

 1. **Fork the Repository:** If you're not sure how to do this, GitHub has a great guide that you can follow: [Fork a Repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

-2. **Update your Fork:** Make your changes to your forked repository.
-Ensure your additions meet the guidelines mentioned above.
-Please make sure to place your contribution in the appropriate category, and if a category doesn't exist, feel free to create it.
+2. **Update your Fork:** Add your entry to the appropriate existing README section, keeping the alphabetical order.
+Use the format: `- [Name](url) - Short description ending with a period.` Do not create new sections; if no existing section fits, open an issue to discuss it first.

 3. **Create a Pull Request:** Once you're happy with your changes, create a new pull request.
-If you need help with creating a pull request, here is another great guide by GitHub: [Creating a pull request from a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+The PR template walks you through the submission checklist and the hard gates — please fill it out completely.
+GitHub guide: [Creating a pull request from a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 4. **Review and Merge:** Your pull request will be reviewed by one of the maintainers.
 They might suggest changes or improvements.
 Once your contribution is approved, it will be merged into the main repository.

 ## Community

-Remember that this is a community effort.
-Be respectful and considerate of others' inputs and viewpoints.
-All contributions are valued, and together we can create the best curated list of stock trading resources.
+This is a community effort.
+Be respectful and considerate of others' viewpoints.
+Thoughtful contributions that meet the guidelines above help keep the list trusted and useful.

 Thank you for your contributions!